liyuke65535/Style-Controllable-Generalized-Person-Re-identification/README.md

 The paper will be published soon.

 Here are some instructions to run our code.
-Our code is based on [TransReID](https://github.com/damo-cv/TransReID), thanks for there excellent work.
+Our code is based on [TransReID](https://github.com/damo-cv/TransReID), thanks for their excellent work.

 ## 1. clone this repo
 ```